The Approach

 What does it mean to have Relevant Law as a partner?

-Think of your attorney as an extension of your advisory team.
-Like a trusted financial advisor or executive coach, your attorney is here for the long term, not just for isolated legal matters.
-Your attorney takes time to understand your goals, your risk tolerance, and your vision for the future.
+Think of your lawyer as an extension of your advisory team.
+Like a trusted financial advisor or executive coach, your lawyer is here for the long term, not just for isolated legal matters.
+Your lawyer takes time to understand your goals, your risk tolerance, and your vision for the future.
 This ongoing relationship means proactive guidance that anticipates your needs rather than just reacting to problems.

 How is this different from having a law firm on retainer?